Extra 30% off on our On-Site Job-Focused US Pathway Program

 Conclusion: Build Projects That Actually Matter

-Whether you're applying for internships, switching careers, or launching a startup, these 10 projects help you:
+You don’t need a PhD to make an impact in AI.
+You need projects that solve real problems—the kind that show you understand both the technology and its practical implications.
+Whether you’re applying for internships, switching careers, or launching a startup, these 10 projects help you:

-- Master tools like GPT-4, LangChain, Pinecone, and TensorFlow
+Master tools like GPT-4, LangChain, Pinecone, and TensorFlow

-- Show recruiters: “I don’t just know AI, I deploy it.”
+Show recruiters: “I don’t just know AI, I deploy it”

 Pro tip: Start with one project.
 Ship fast.
 Document everything.
+That’s how portfolios get noticed.

 Want to Turn These Projects into a Career-Defining Degree?